RajeevanVJ96/SoloProject/README.md

 <a name="brief"></a>
 ## The Brief

-The brief was to created a object oriented web application that covers all the core topics and utilises the various tools covered at the Academy in the last 6 weeks.
+The brief was to create an object oriented web application that covers all the core topics and utilises the various tools covered at the Academy in the last 6 weeks.

 <a name="solution"></a>
 ### Solution

-My project was to create a website to allow a user to display their favourite pokemon in a team format.
+My project was to create a website to allow users to display their favourite pokemon in a team format.
 The application will allow users to add/remove their own pokemon to the team with various attributes.
 Each pokemon can also have its attributes edited.
 The application will also allow users to have a back up storage of pokemon that they can switch in and out at will, essentially emulating a trainer's interaction in the video games.